 It's ideal that organizations use a web based system facilitating this process.
 Modern day web based content management systems easily allow creation of forms and defining workflows.
 What you find here is a template that you may use to build one for your organization - for the brief version of business cases.

-You can use this template not just in business case development.
+You can use this template not just for business case development but in some other situations too.
 For example, I have used this to collect and evaluate initial versions of board member proposals in an organization to improve the efficiency of the strategy development process.

 This template captures most of the important details of business cases that allow swift evaluation of them.
 Feel free to modify the template as required.